 George H.W.
-Bush signed the United Nations Framework Convention on Climate Change in 1992, which included voluntary agreements to limit greenhouse gas emissions by signatories.
-Other progress came when the Obama Administration provided \$40 billion for investment in renewable energy and "green industries."
-Obama later announced the Clean Power Plan, committing the United States to a 30% reduction in GHG emissions in the power sector of its economy by 2030.
-As part of his Presidential Climate Action Plan Obama set a goal of reducing GHG gas emissions in the United States 17% below 2005 levels by 2020.
-Finally, the Obama Administration proposed an average increase in fuel economy standards for passenger vehicles to 54.5 miles per gallon by 2025.
-The Trump administration has announced that the United States will withdraw from the Paris Agreement on Climate Change, repeal the Clean Power Plan, cut federal subsidies for renewable energy, preserve subsidies for fossil fuel exploration, repeal the stricter fuel economy standards, and will not allow California to set higher fuel economy standards.
-(California has announced its intention to file suit over the issue.)
-Section 2, Background, and an Appendix of this CAP provide additional details of the policy context at the international, national, and state levels.
+Bush signed the United Nations Framework Convention on Climate Change at the Rio Earth Summit in 1992, which included voluntary agreements to limit greenhouse gas emissions by signatories.
+After that somewhat hopeful beginning, the Clinton Administration agreed to abide by the Kyoto Protocol, but was unable to get the Senate to ratify the Agreement and increasing partisan polarization resulted in over a decade of inaction.
+Progress finally came when the Obama Administration announced the Clean Power Plan, committing the United States to a 30 percent reduction in GHG emissions in the power sector of its economy by 2030.
+As part of his Presidential Climate Action Plan Obama also set a goal of reducing GHG emissions in the United States 17 percent below 2005 levels by 2020.
+These commitments facilitated the bilateral deal that President Obama negotiated with China in 2014, which in turn paved the way for the global climate agreement reached in Paris in December, 2015.
+For its part the Trump administration has announced that the United States will withdraw from the Paris Agreement and has said that it will repeal the Clean Power Plan, preserve subsidies for fossil fuel exploration, and repeal the stricter fuel economy standards that the Obama administration put in place, while preventing California from setting higher fuel economy standards.
+California has announced its intention to file suit over the issue.
+Section 2: Background, and the Appendix of this CAP provide additional details of the policy context at the international, national, and State levels.

-In the face of a failure to take significant action at the federal level, California has passed a series of laws designed to comprehensively reduce GHG emissions in the state and transition to a clean energy economy.
+In the face of failure to take significant action at the federal level, California has passed a series of laws designed to comprehensively reduce GHG emissions in the State and transition to a clean energy economy.
 In 2006, the California Assembly passed AB 32, the Global Warming Solutions Act.
-Since then California has since gained over a decade of experience with the Act's cap and trade policies.
+Since then California has gained over a decade of experience with the Act's cap and trade policies involving the establishment of an emissions cap and the auctioning and trading of emissions permits.
 These policies have driven growth and have been effective in decreasing per capita GHG emissions.
 California has established itself as a leader in pioneering green industries, which are likely to become major areas of growth in the 21st century.
-As a result of this explosive growth, while there are roughly 2.5 jobs in renewable energy generation for each job in fossil fuel generation in the United States as a whole, in California there are 8.5 jobs in renewable energy generation for each job in fossil fuel generation.
-Research shows strong job growth due to the transition away from fossil fuels.
-SB 350 substantially ratchets up the state's GHG emissions reduction requirements over the next decade, and at the same time it is difficult to predict the possible impact of eliminating federal subsidies and tax credits.
+The Clean Energy and Pollution Reduction Act of 2015, SB 350, substantially ratchets up the State's GHG emissions reduction requirements over the next decade, which has renewed warnings from some economists that the State's climate policies will undermine its economic growth.
+Yet, there remain optimists who contend that, far from hurting California's economy, the State's early leadership in enacting comprehensive and ambitious climate legislation will continue to result in a bonanza of green investment and jobs.